amitai10/amitai10.github.io/about.md

 I can handle any technology in any domain, from the web to IOT, from drivers to UI. <br>
 I’m enthusiastic about software and technologies, mainly open source and web.
 I stay tuned for new technologies by reading blogs, newsletters, and podcasts.<br>
 I write about things that are interesting to me, give my perspective and experience of things that I’m working on.  <br><br>
-I'm a father of three lovely druthers.
+I'm a father of three lovely daughters.
 In my free time, I like to run, yoga and play piano and guitar. <br>